This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Osteomyelitis is a severe bone infection.
-It can develop in any bone, but often involves the long bones, such as your arm and leg bones.
+It can develop in any bone, but often involves the long bones, such as your arm and leg bones, or the bones of the spine.
 Osteomyelitis is caused by different types of germs, such as bacteria or a fungus.

 - Your symptoms return.

 - You have increased swelling, pain, or redness of your infected area.

 - You have new drainage or an odor from your wound.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask how to take this medicine safely.